Like many of you, I'm a trained marketer and more of a "do-it-yourself" designer.

-Like many of you, I am a trained marketer and a DIY designer.
-I read The Marketer’s Crash Course in Visual Content Creation and learned some essential PowerPoint and Photoshop tricks, but I really wanted to take my design skills to the next level.
+Sure, I read through The Marketer’s Crash Course in Visual Content Creation and learned some sweet PowerPoint and Photoshop tricks that have helped me a lot with my content marketing job.
+But I really wanted to take my design skills to the next level.

-So I decided to sign up for a typography course at the Massachusetts College of Art and Design.
-I figured I'd learn how to identify a good font from a bad one.
-What I didn't realize was that starting out small and paying attention to the details makes all the difference in the world when you're laying out an email, ebook, or image for social media.
+I learned a lot more than that.
+I realized that paying attention to even the littlest details of type can make all the difference in the world when you're laying out an email, ebook, or image for social media.

 So, what do you say?
 Are you ready to take your DIY design skills to the next level?
 Let's get started.

 Click on a section header below to jump to that section:

 - Typography Fonts: Resources & Examples